Food Security and Sustainability

 Become a mixologist by blending any combination of fruit — sweet or sour — to create refreshing aguas frescas de frutas (meaning "fresh fruit water" in Spanish).
 Popular in many Latin American and Caribbean regions, these fruit drinks are made from pureed fruit and a splash of sparkling water or wine that adds the "fizz."
 Sipping an agua fresca is a nourishing, vitamin C-rich, low-calorie alternative to store-bought fruit drinks.

-Alter this recipe with fruit that is less common to you — guava, mango, papaya or passion fruit — or use more common types — berries, lemon, lime, oranges, peaches or pineapple.
-You can involve kids, too.
-Let them mix and match to create their own recipe.
+Try this recipe with fruit that is less common to you — guava, mango, papaya or passion fruit — or use more familiar types such as berries, lemon, lime, oranges, peaches or pineapple.
+You can get the involved kids, too!
+Let them mix and match fruits to create their own recipe.

-8 ounces fresh strawberries, hulled, or other berries
+8 ounces fresh strawberries (or other berries), hulled

 1 cup cubed ripe melon (cantaloupe, Crenshaw, honeydew, watermelon)